dolittle/Studio/Source/DevCentral/README.md

 * Settings page should show where the folder of the Workspace configuration is

-* Vanir: BUG: ContentFrame does not set the iframe ref document in messenger - causing it not to publish messages downwards to content.
-Fix hack in Studio - Portal / Layout.tsx that sets it on loaded
-* Vanir: BUG: NavigatedTo message does not show up inside the iframe
-* Vanir: routeChanged() should be called when top level route changed - fix hack in AppViewModel for data that parses the route
-* Vanir: BUG: Navigation for ContentFrame does not happen when route parameters change
+* Whats new dialog
+* Known issues dialog

+### Bugs

+* Vanir: BUG: HotLoading not working when going through Nginx - have to refresh browser manually when changing anything - the webpack-dev-server.js path is wrong for inner iframes
+* Vanir: Figure out why the SCSS WebPack thing doesn't work on initial builds when using it as module (doesn't generate the d.ts)

+### Documentation

+* Vanir: Figure out a good way to export nested modules so that we can do 'import { IEventStore } from '@dolittle/vanir-backend/dolittle''

 * Vanir: Add callbacks for 'post bindings, post configuration...' - would be helpful for setting up bindings such as K8sBindings in Application MS

-* Vanir: Support having a license header that gets added to all files (templating)
-* Vanir: Maintain pipelines in one place use workflow-dispatch to call these - so we don't need to have the template be maintained.
-  Leverage composite runs actions: https://docs.github.com/en/free-pro-team@latest/actions/creating-actions/creating-a-composite-run-steps-action
-* Vanir: Add correct license header to tsconfig.json when selecting a license (except UNLICENSED)
-* Vanir: A lifecycle for ViewModels that is related to route change instead of just params
-* Vanir: Figure out why the SCSS WebPack thing doesn't work on initial builds when using it as module (doesn't generate the d.ts)
-* Vanir: HotLoading not working - have to refresh browser manually when changing anything - the webpack-dev-server.js path is wrong for inner iframes
-* Vanir: WebPack doesn't always pick up changes in dependencies (Shared)
-* Vanir: Templates in create* commands should be excluded during 'tsc -b' (build) - we don't want them compiled as part of the package dist folder
+### Tooling

 * Vanir: WebPack setup should support reading the microservices.json file for information plus the vanir.json file
 * Vanir: Look at how we could get <Bootstrapper/> instrumented with the information it needs from microservices.json and/or vanir.json

+* Vanir: Templates in create* commands should be excluded during 'tsc -b' (build) - we don't want them compiled as part of the package dist folder
 * Vanir: Add a default empty Swagger schema if non is given
-* Vanir: TS Transformer for discovering the RegisterRoutes thing and hook it up automatically
-* Vanir: Automatically hook up GraphQL Resolvers
-* Vanir: Support overriding the WebPack DevServer hosted port
 * Vanir: Export ContentFrame properly
 * Vanir: It should be optional if one wants a backend or a frontend

-* Whats new dialog
-* Known issues dialog

 ## Known issues